brunomiguel/userrepository/README.md

 It will automatically fetch it from the URL and also update it on every build.

 #### Manually
 You can just create a corresponding directory in the `pkgbuild` directory and put your PKGBUILD there.
-NOTE: repoman will not automatically update these PKGBUILDs as they are not submodules.
+NOTE: `./jarvis -r` will not automatically update these PKGBUILDs as they are not submodules.
 It's up to you to update them.

 ## Updating submodules
 To synchronize the repository with your server you can run `./jarvis.sh -r`.
-It will rsync all the files from `./repository` to your endpoint (specified in `config`).

 ## Building
 Just run `./jarvis.sh -b`.
 It will update the PKGBUILDs (if possible), build the packages, create the repository list and rsync all the files from ./repository to your endpoint (specified in `config`).